 Overall, one way of gaining a better understanding about the molecular mechanisms involved in iACC biomineralization is to look at the expression of the ccyA gene together with other genes, including those neighboring ccyA in the genome and those mentioned above.
-The diurnal (day/night) cycle is an important parameter driving large variations of gene expression in cyanobacteria (Stöckel et al., 2008; Welkie et al., 2019; Zinser et al., 2009).
-For example, the diurnal cycle influences the expression of numerous genes involved in key cellular processes such as photosynthesis, carbon fixation, nitrogen metabolism, and circadian rhythms.
+The diel (day/night) cycle is an important parameter driving large variations of gene expression in cyanobacteria (Stöckel et al., 2008; Welkie et al., 2019; Zinser et al., 2009).
+For example, the diel cycle influences the expression of numerous genes involved in key cellular processes in Microcystis aeruginosa such as photosynthesis, carbon fixation, nitrogen metabolism, and circadian rhythms as shown, for example, by Huang et al. (2004) in M. aeruginosa PCC 7820.
+Similarly, the genes involved in a circadian cycle were studied in M. aeruginosa PCC 7806 (Straub et al., 2011) under a 24-hour light/dark cycle.
+They found that while the kaiA gene showed no significant variations during the cycle, the transcription patterns of the kaiB and kaiC genes, as well as the sasA gene encoding the two-component sensor histidine kinase, a KaiC-interacting protein, exhibited significant changes.
+These findings suggested that light is not the sole factor triggering the transcription of genes involved in photosynthesis and respiration; instead, their transcription may also be regulated by an endogenous circadian clock.
 Therefore, we have investigated the expression of the whole genome of Microcystis aeruginosa PCC 7806, which contains the ccyA gene and forms iACC under laboratory culture conditions, over a 24 h day/night cycle.
 In particular, we assessed whether the expression of genes either neighboring ccyA in the genome and/or involved in CCM and calcium transport might be correlated with that of ccyA.

 Methods